bsteen/bsteen.github.io/mazda3-bl.md

     - Does ship ATF

 ## Various OE Websites
-- Various OE parts website, will usually have cheaper prices than Mazda dealer websites
-- The issue is that they are more likely to not have the part in stock even when they say it is
-- They also take a longer time to ship out the parts versus dealer websites, in my experience
+Various OE parts websites (places that sell OE parts for many different brands) will usually have cheaper prices than Mazda dealership websites.
+The issue is that they are more likely to not have the part in stock even when they say it is.
+They also take a longer time to ship out the parts versus dealer websites, in my experience.

 - <https://getoemparts.com>
     - Cranston, RI; believe it is part of Tasca Automotive dealership network